8 Best Qualitative Data Analysis Software Tools Compared

 - Complex tool to learn

-Best for: Companies who want to automate customer conversations
+Best for: Companies that need to automate the analysis of customer conversations

 4. Deedose

-This software can handle both quantitative and qualitative data but with limitations.
-Import data from various file formats including audio, visual, text and spreadsheets.
-Its robust tools help during data coding, charting, and visualization.
+Although it comes with certain limitations, this software can process both quantitative and qualitative research.
+Import data from various file formats — including audio, visual, text, and spreadsheets — and count on its robust features for data coding, charting, and visualization.

 Pros